 1. Guitar Strings

 Your guitar strings are literally the main source of your sound.
 Coated strings like the Elixir Nanowebs are longer lasting and they don’t lose their brightness easily as regular, uncoated strings.
 Also, picking the right gauge for your tuning is essential, especially for the down tuners.
-There are popular brands like Ernie Ball, Dunlop, D’addario, Elixir, etc. who produce most of the guitar strings in the planet.
+There are popular brands like Ernie Ball, Dunlop, D’addario, Elixir, etc. who produce most of the guitar strings on the planet.
 You should pick a set that fits your tuning and style.

-2. Tuners Knobs (Tuner Buttons, Tuner Heads etc)
+2. Tuners Knobs (Tuner Buttons, Tuner Heads, etc)

 A good set of tuners can keep you in tune and they can even improve the sustain of your guitar.
 You can also buy some locking tuners in order to improve your tuning stability.
 Tuner heads are also good for the looks, you can buy fancy ones if you will.